 - i.
 Emphasized the role of digital technologies in tracking sales and investments for building credit histories for financially underserved communities.
-Several good use cases were highlighted, including M-KOBA, which has successfully digitized 500 groups and mobilized over 200 billion TZS.
+Several solutions were highlighted, including M-KOBA, which has successfully digitized 500 groups and mobilized over 200 billion TZS.
 The government's efforts to build over 1,500 communication towers in remote areas (with 80 percent completed) and upgrade of communication towers from 2G to 4G stand to be important enablers. - ii.
 Online jobs present opportunities to alleviate youth unemployment.
-However, many young people face a barrier in receiving payments via international platforms like PayPal.
-As a result, rely on PayPal services from neighboring countries.
-There is thus a need to provide an enabling environment for local fintech companies to step up and develop solutions that cater to the needs in the market. - iii.
+However, many young people face a barrier in receiving payments via international platforms like iii.
 Transaction costs using the existing digital platforms are still high.
 Much as integration of systems aims to address this challenge, there is a need to look beyond money transfer services.
 A focus should also be placed on the broader business ecosystem, including value-added services.